Kottathur: Demographics

 Various sections of Christianity and Hinduism co-exist harmoniously.
 Followers of St. Thomas Christians, the Syrian Mar Thoma, the Syrian Orthodox churches, pentecostal churches form the predominant Churches in Kottathur.

+Religion

+Churches

+Churches in the area include: St. Thomas Orthodox Syrian Church Mathapara, Salem Marthoma Church Ayroor, St. Thomas Evanjalical Church and Orthodox Church Udumbinmala.

 Temples

 Main Hindu temple- Ayroor Puthiyakavu Devi temple is on the bank of river Pampa.
-Makara Bharani festival is one of the famous festivals celebrated in the Temple.
+Makara Bharani festival is one of the festivals celebrated in the temple.

-Boat Races
+Boat races

 Kottathur Palliyodam won awards in the Aranmula Boat Race on several occasions.

 Shree Narayana Group

 SNDP [Sree Narayana Dharma Paripalanam] is a landmark building on the Puthiakavu - Thekumkal road with a statue of Sri Narayana Guru, a reformist and Guru highly respected by the people of Kerala especially the Ezhava community.
 The building was built in 1949-50.
-The birth day of Sri Narayana Guru is Celebrated with lot of enthusiasm with a procession, fire work and pancha vadyam on the 'Chathayam'day of the Malayalam month Chingam.
+The birth day of Sri Narayana Guru is celebrated with a procession, fire work and pancha vadyam on the 'Chathayam'day of the Malayalam month Chingam.

 Nair Community

 NSS [Nair Service Society] building on Vettikadu is a landmark building.